 In the name of the legend we can continue talking about Covadonga.
-Ancient chroniclers argued that the cult of Santina is older than it may seem, and that already in the time of Pelayo the Virgin was very well considered and decisively influenced the Christian victory.
-"Pequeñina y galana", as the singer says, has a cave for her alone since then.
-Excavated in the rock is, undoubtedly, one of the most beautiful spots in Covadonga and a few thousand annual pilgrims come in search of some extra grace for their lives.
-From this catholic heart, collected and intimate, the prayers take on a greater meaning than the cameras or the tourist look, although they also abound in the vicinity.
+Ancient chroniclers argued that the cult of Santina is older than it may seem, and that already in Pelayo's time the Virgin was highly regarded and decisively influenced the Christian victory. «Pequena and galla», as the song says, she has a cave for herself since then.
+Dug into the rock, it is, without a doubt, one of the most beautiful spots in Covadonga, and a few thousand pilgrims come to it every year in search of some extra grace for their lives.
+From this catholic, intimate and intimate heart, prayers take on greater meaning than cameras or a tourist gaze, although they also abound in the immediate vicinity.

 The cave can be accessed by a staircase of 101 rungs in which it is usual to see demonstrations of penitents in fulfillment of some promise, many raise it on their knees, praying or kissing the ground, with candles lit or arms crossed, some giving thanks and others praying for a miraculous response from the Lady.

 Etymologically Covadonga comes from the Latin expression 'Cova dominica' which means "Cave of the Lady".
-The 17 October 1777 sanctuary was virtually destroyed due to a large fire.
-The current image of the Virgin, after this fire, is more gentle and funny face than the previous one, it is said.
-It is erected on a stone pedestal, and its size and delicacy justify its affectionately being called "La Santina".
-Next to his image rest the bones of King Pelayo and Alfonso I, and in the air they breathe the admiration that two Popes, Juan XXIII and Juan Pablo II, professed in visits to the Asturian sanctuary.
+On October 17, 1777 the sanctuary was practically destroyed due to a great fire.
+The current image of the Virgin, after this fire, has a gentler and more graceful face than the previous one, according to what is said.
+It is erected on a stone pedestal, and its size and delicacy justify the affectionate name of "la Santina".
+Along with her image rest the bones of King Pelayo and Alfonso I, and in the air they breathe the admiration that two Popes, John XXIII and John Paul II, professed on their visits to the Asturian sanctuary.

 The basilica of Covadonga

 We went from the divine cave to human architecture.
-The beauty Basilica of Covadonga It was built between the years 1877 and 1901.
-The disappearance of his original plans, possibly during the Civil War, left her without her original radiography.
-However, this monument is considered one of the best examples of neo-Romanesque architecture of the late nineteenth century.
-Recently he celebrated his centenary proudly, always standing on the hill of Cueto, on the edge of a semicircular abyss.
+The beauty Basilica of Covadonga it was built between 1877 and 1901.
+The disappearance of her original plans, possibly in the course of the Civil War, left her without her original x-ray.
+However, this monument is considered one of the best examples of neo-Romanesque architecture from the end of the XNUMXth century.
+Not long ago, it celebrated its first centenary haughtily, always standing on the Cueto hill, on the edge of a semicircular abyss.
 The building It is visible from everywhere and it attracts looks like a powerful magnet with human eyes.
 Inside you breathe the expected calm, and an immemorial organ It sounds on the heights when it touches ceremony.